Introduction

 When a heavy timeline tool is the right choice

-If the output is client-facing, brand-sensitive, or destined for a polished deck, the extra control may be justified.
+If the timeline is client-facing, brand-sensitive, or part of a polished deck or campaign narrative, the extra control may be worth it.

 When a lighter, structured timeline maker is the better fit